nononovak/otwadvent2019-ctfwriteup/day17_snowflake_idle.md

 b'0000000000000000000001000815191b4a495c5c5d1b03190815181442414f16525f4546434944550e5d'	XOR of start and upgrade, total 1.8999999999999986
 ```

-I noticed that the XOR values for snowflake counts of similar values only different in a bit or two, but snowflake counts with a different number of digits were 1-character different in size and did XOR together cleanly.
+I noticed that the XOR values for snowflake counts of similar values only differ in a bit or two, but snowflake counts with a different number of digits were 1-character different in size contained a bunch of non-zero values in their XOR result.

 At this point, my assumption was that the "start" data likely contained the string "0" at offset 10, and the "collect 1, total 10" data likely contained the string "10" at offset 10.
 But otherwise, the plaintext for these ciphertexts was likely the same.
 Since most of these ciphertexts are 1-off from each other, we can use this assumption to walk down the rest of the cipher, recover key, and then recover the plaintext for each.
-Doing this we find that the end of these "data" values decrypts to:
+This operation is shown in the source code at the end.
+Doing this we find that the end of these `"data"` values decrypt to:

 ```
 b'd\xf9\xdd\x15k\x0c\xd2*\x14\xcf0.0, "speed": 1, "name": "asdf"}'
 b'd\xf9\xdd\x15k\x0c\xd2*\x14\xcf10.0, "speed": 1, "name": "asdf"'
 ```

 This looks like JSON to me, but we don't quite know what the beginning of the plaintext is supposed to be.
 However, this doesn't really matter as we can construct a new JSON blob with the information we have.
-More specifically, we can craft a JSON blob that ends with `b'...1e+64,"speed":1,"name":"john"}'` which should give our player the right number of snowflakes to purchase the flag.
+More specifically, we can craft a JSON blob that ends with `b'...1e+64,"speed":1,"name":"asdf"}'` which should give our player the right number of snowflakes to purchase the flag.

 ## Finishing Up